 The development of marketing and programme promotion strategies will begin after a programme is approved at Phase 1.
 Information required at this stage, including guidelines on marketing a new programme, is available from Marketing and Communications.

-Once Phase 1 approval is complete, SAINT records will be created for Enquiries and Admissions purposes.
+Once Phase 1 approval is complete, SITs records will be created for Enquiries and Admissions purposes.
 The full programme record will be completed only after Phase 2 approval has been given.

 Schools may make offers to students on programmes which have Phase 1 approval, but students may only enrol on those programmes which have full approval at Phase 2.